CBP Currency Seizures

 - the nature of any information that, if supplied to CBP, will speed up the disposition of the detention.

-Property Seized by Agents with the U.S. Customs and Board Protection (CBP) – Visit the website of the U.S. Customs and Border Protection to learn more from the CBP Information Center about Securing America’s Borders.
-Learn more about the status of seized property and how you can fight for its return.
+List of Property Seized by the U.S. Customs and Board Protection (CBP) – Find the official notifications listing property seized by U.S. Customs and Border Protection.
+Find the status of seized property and how you can fight for its return.
 Find answers to questions about what to do if Customs and Border Protection (CBP) seize or take your property.
-After the seizure, the case is then referred to the Fines, Penalties and Forfeitures (FP&F) office within three working days.
-Within 60 days of the seizure, CBP’s FP&F Officer then sends any interested parties a notice of seizure.”
+After the seizure, the case is referred to the Fines, Penalties, and Forfeitures (FP&F) office within three working days.
+Within 60 days of the seizure, CBP’s FP&F Officer must send any interested parties a personal letter containing the “notice of seizure.”
 CBP’s letter explains how to demand court action or petition for relief.

-How the CBP Official Notification is Posted – Search the U.S. Customs and Border Protection (“CBP”) legal notice published each week online on the centralized www.forfeiture.gov website for forfeiture actions across all federal agencies.
-The CBP is required to give the proper notice that the property listed on the notification was seized for federal forfeiture for violation of federal law.
+How the CBP Official Notification is Posted – Search the U.S. Customs and Border Protection (“CBP”) legal notice published weekly on the centralized www.forfeiture.gov website for forfeiture actions across all federal agencies.
+The CBP must give proper notice that the property listed on the notification was seized for federal forfeiture for violating federal law.
 The public can find the rules, procedures, and laws that apply to the forfeiture process listed on the website or in 19 U.S.C.
 Sections 1602 – 1619, 18 U.S.C.
 Section 983, and 28 C.F.R.
 Parts 8 and 9.
 From the website, you can petition for relief or demand court action.

 This article was last updated on Tuesday, February 20, 2024.